In Red

 “I’m calling because…” the woman continued when Annabeth didn’t apologize for her lack of Southern gentility.

 The crow cawed.
 Annabeth glanced over her shoulder to see it hopping along the hedge beside her.
 Following her.
 Coincidence.
 Had to be.
 The corvid was a massive thing—definitely bigger than that kid’s otter stuffy.
-One talon tapped on the asphalt.
-A gnarled, scabby knob dangled where its ankle should have been.
+One talon gripped the shrub.
+A gnarled, scabby knob dangled where its other ankle should have been.

 Whatever.